-In Q2, as part of the Clean Energy Financing Proceeding (R.20.08.022) CAEATFA formally requested that the CPUC re-authorize the Nonresidential Program to allow large commercial and nonresidential entities to access GoGreen Financing.
-A response from the CPUC is anticipated in mid-2023.

-The Public Buildings/Large Commercial Financing Program would support financing for properties in the large commercial and MUSH (municipal, university, schools, and hospitals) sectors.
-If authorized, this program would allow these types of facilities to use the existing On-Bill Repayment (OBR) infrastructure for their financing.
-For more information, view the CHEEF Infrastructure section below.
+In Q2 2022, as part of the Clean Energy Financing Proceeding (R.20.08.022), CAEATFA formally requested that the CPUC reauthorize the Nonresidential Program to allow large commercial and nonresidential entities to access GoGreen Financing.
+CAEATFA proposed that a reauthorized program could support financing for properties in the large commercial and MUSH (municipal, university, schools, and hospitals) sectors by allowing these types of facilities to use the existing On-Bill Repayment (OBR) infrastructure for their financing without a credit enhancement.